thebartekbanach/simple-aqua-controller/README.md

 We have five options here:
     - `Aquarium`: servo valve connected to main water circulation and filtering system in the aquarium
-    - 'Refill': refill tank servo valve
+    - `Refill`: refill tank servo valve
-    - 'Clean water': servo valve connected to the source of clean water from a tap or water pipe
+    - `Clean water`: servo valve connected to the source of clean water from a tap or water pipe
-    - 'Sewage water': servo valve for water outlet from aquarium
+    - `Sewage water`: servo valve for water outlet from aquarium
     - `Remote valves`: shows whether remote connection with servo valves is connected.